Skip to content Skip to footer

 Cost Of Living

-Salem has a cost of living index of 96.2, lower than the U.S. average of 100.
-Housing costs in Salem are relatively affordable compared to other cities in Oregon.
-Other expenses such as groceries and transportation are also reasonable.
+The cost of living in Salem is slightly lower than the national average.
+Housing costs are affordable compared to other major cities in Oregon, and overall expenses for groceries, transportation, and healthcare are reasonable.

 Other